InterWorkAlliance/token-designer/README.md

 ## Usage

 After installing the extension, you will see a new icon in the Visual Studio Code Activity Bar.
-Click on this icon to access the Visual Token Designer.
+Click on this icon to access the Token Designer.

 ![Activity bar icon](https://github.com/InterWorkAlliance/visual-token-designer/blob/master/screenshots/activity-bar-icon.png?raw=true)